 My grandmother, Johanna Rachel Alexandra Emma Goldman-Heimers-Baumann, Baroness de Bridoire, was of French German-Jewish origin, born in Moscow on September 27, 1880, and died on May 25, 1974, in Paris of a heart attack, at the end of a ceremonial award at the Sorbonne.

-During the reign of Empress Elizabeth, Maximilian Benjamin’s daughter Sarah Elizabeth, Baroness de Bridoire (1733-1817) had become friends with Countess Catherine Vorontsova (1743-1810) a young well-educated intellectual woman who had recently married Prince Mikhail Ivanovich Dashkov (1736–1764) a wealthy Russian nobleman and became Princess Ekaterina Romanova Vorontsova-Dashkova.
-The two women studied together mathematics under teachers from the University of Moscow.
+During the reign of Empress Elizabeth, Maximilian Benjamin’s daughter Sarah Elizabeth, Baroness de Bridoire (1733-1817) had become friends with Countess Catherine Vorontsova (1743-1810), a young well-educated intellectual woman who had recently married Prince Mikhail Ivanovich Dashkov (1736–1764) a wealthy Russian nobleman and became Princess Ekaterina Romanova Vorontsova-Dashkova.
+The two women studied mathematics together under teachers from the University of Moscow.
 At the time, women were not allowed to study at the University itself.

 They shared some teachers with a German girl from, at the time, a minor German noble family who had been sent to relatives in Moscow.
 Sarah and Ekaterina became friends very quickly with the girl, Princess Sophie Friederike Auguste von Anhalt-Zerbst-Dornburg, (1729-1796) who was groomed to become the future wife of Charles Peter Ulrich of Schleswig-Holstein-Gottorp (1728-1762) whom Empress Elizabeth selected to be her successor, thus assuring the Romanov rule, as Czar Peter III.

-A fourth female who had joined their tight circle almost at the end of their studies, was Baroness Lyudmila Alexandra Stroganov Ushakova, of Nizhniy Novgorod, the 23-year-old daughter of Alexander Sergeyevich Stroganov (1733–1811), an early Russian industrialist and an essential member of the local and national government.
+A fourth female who had joined their tight circle almost at the end of their studies was Baroness Lyudmila Alexandra Stroganov Ushakova, of Nizhniy Novgorod, the 23-year-old daughter of Alexander Sergeyevich Stroganov (1733–1811), an early Russian industrialist and an essential member of the local and national government.
 He was also an assistant to the Russian Ministry of the Interior, operating a pervasive domestic and international secret service.
 The Stroganov family members were prominent in the Arts and Sciences during the reign of Empress Elizabeth and the future Empress Catherine the Great.
-They contributed significantly to the extensive collection of paintings and sculptures that were accumulated by the Russian state during that period.
+They contributed significantly to the extensive collection of paintings and sculptures accumulated by the Russian state during that period.

-Her father’s position was improved with Catherine becoming the ruling monarch since Russia, more than anything had to recover from the financial problems caused by the seven-year war and by the changes of alliances that Peter III brought about.
+Her father’s position was improved with Catherine becoming the ruling monarch since Russia, more than anything, had to recover from the financial problems caused by the seven-year war and by the changes of alliances that Peter III brought about.

-A few generations later, my aunt, Nadia Ludmilla Ophelia, Stroganov-Ushakova, lives in Cognac, in a château which her forefathers acquired at the end of the 30 year’s war, in 1648.
+A few generations later, my aunt, Nadia Ludmilla Ophelia, Stroganov-Ushakova, lives in Cognac, in a château which her forefathers acquired at the end of the 30 year’s war in 1648.
 Her family had the house as a European summer residence.
 Besides the family’s extensive Russian interests, they became a large producer of eau-de-vie spirits, wine, and Cognac.

 Even though they came from two very different religious backgrounds, Johanna was Jewish, Alexandra was Russian Orthodox, they both grew up in a secular environment, where religious teaching was of negligible importance.

-Both Vladimir, Rudolf, Ernst Alexander, Grand Duke of Nizhniy Novgorod and my grandmother Johanna’s father, Baron Daniel Louis Goldman-Heimers were great friends and active supporters of Count Sergei Witte and worked with him and his reform plans.
+Both Vladimir, Rudolf, Ernst Alexander, Grand Duke of Nizhniy Novgorod, and my grandmother Johanna’s father, Baron Daniel Louis Goldman-Heimers, were great friends and active supporters of Count Sergei Witte and worked with him and his reform plans.
 Baron Daniel Louis Goldman-Heimers was a Jewish banker who was owed vast amounts of money by the Imperial government and the ultra-conservative Russian landed aristocracy.

-In March 1911 Stolypin resigned as Chairman of the Council of Ministers because he could not find any consensus in the Russian Parliament, the Duma.
-Stolypin himself became the victim of an assassination at the Opera in Kiev in September of 1911.
+In March 1911, Stolypin resigned as Chairman of the Council of Ministers because he could not find any consensus in the Russian Parliament, the Duma.
+Stolypin himself became the victim of an assassination at the Opera in Kyiv in September of 1911.
 The assassin, the 24-year-old socialist Jewish student Dmitry Grigoriyevich Bogrov, was captured and hanged.
 It was later said that extreme right-wing elements had opposed Stolypin’s agrarian reforms and had planned and financed the assassination.
 That argument was supported by the fact that Czar Nicholas II, who was present in the theater during the murder, stopped all further investigations.

 Almost 80 years later, in 1984, Aleksandr Solzhenitsyn made extensive investigations and concluded that Stolypin was indeed assassinated on the behest of extreme right-wingers in Imperial Russia.
 Bogrov hat not only been a left-wing anarchist, but he was also an informant to the Imperial Okhranka Secret Police and had been forced to go ahead with the assassination.